impermeable/waterproof/README.md

 #### Step 1.b Install OCaml

-OCaml for Windows installs a cygwin terminal.
 In the terminal, execute the following commands (corresponding to instructions on https://ocaml.org/docs/install.html). **Note:** On Windows, use the cygwin terminal that installed in the previous step.

 The first steps are common to all operating systems.
 First initialize the environment with
 ```
 opam init
 ```
 This may take a few minutes.
-In the meantime, opam will likely ask to questions.
+In the meantime, opam will likely ask two questions.
 We recommend choosing 'y' to both, i.e. to opam modifying the `.bash_profile` and to opam adding a hook to the init scripts.
 Now execute the following line
 ```
 eval `opam env`
 ```